lavalink-devs/Lavalink/IMPLEMENTATION.md

 Resume-Key: The resume key of the session you want to resume.
 ```

-You can tell if your session was resumed by looking at the handshake response header `Session-Resumed` which is either `true` or `false`:
+You can tell if your session was resumed by looking at the handshake response header `Session-Resumed` which is either `true` or `false`.
 ```
 Session-Resumed: true
 ```

+In case your websocket library doesn't support reading headers you can listen to the [ready op](#ready-op) and check the `resumed` field.

 When a session is paused, any events that would normally have been sent is queued up.
 When the session is resumed, this
 queue is then emptied and the events are then replayed.

+---

 ### Special notes